Paijmans/ML_for_physicists/README.md

-# Machine Learning for physicists
+# Machine learning for physicists course

 Below you find my notes from the Machine Learning for Physicists course by prof.  Marquardt from the University of Erlangen: